cratuki/interface_script_py/README.md

 ```

 Stick to lower-case characters and the underscore character.
 Consider that
-your handler will need to be a valid python message name.
-For example,
+your handler method will need to have a valid python message name.
+For
-`on_x_bookshelf`.
+example, `on_x_bookshelf`.

 ## Complexity